kunpengcompute/KAE/README_EN.md

 |Compression algorithm|Snappy|x|√|√|

 >![](docs/figures/icon-note.gif) **NOTE**
+>
->√: supported; x: not supported<br>
+>√: supported; x: not supported <br>
->a: SM4-XTS can be used only in kernel space and does not support OpenSSL.<br>
+>* SM4-XTS can be used only in kernel space and does not support OpenSSL. <br>
->b: For zstd, LZ4, and Snappy, compression can leverage hardware-based acceleration, while decompression is handled by software only.
+>* For zstd, LZ4, and Snappy, compression can leverage hardware-based acceleration, while decompression is handled by software only.

 ## Directory Structure